Xor-nand/telegrambash/README.md

-### this is a telegram bot to send message to bash
+### this is a sweet bot that does a couple of things